Meyer Lemon Bar Recipe

 Glass pans retain a lot of heat, which can often lead to overbaking of goods in the oven.
 It is best to always use metal pans when baking lemon bars.

-But I turned to my girl Ina (seriously, love her recipes) because I knew she’d have the best recipe for lemon bars, and she definitely did.
+But I turned to my girl Ina (seriously, love her recipes) because I knew she’d have the best recipe, and she definitely did.
 I just made a few adjustments and used my tried and true shortbread base.

 meyer lemon bar with a fork full taken out of it sitting on a plate with slices of meyer lemon